 To advance research in holistic healing disciplines, we need to develop research methodologies that are appropriate for these disciplines.
-In these videos, Dr. Martha Herbert, a pediatric neurologist at Harvard Medical School and board member of the Foundation, discusses the opportunities that lie ahead for this research.
+In these videos, Dr. Martha Herbert, the director of Higher Synthesis Health and a member of the Zebrin board, discusses the opportunities that lie ahead for this research.

 Watch these videos to hear Dr. Herbert talk about: